panosit/kino/README.md

-A static site for a mobile app!
+A static site for a mobile app(template is from colorlib).